-The house being purchased must be a new or existing house or condo in Santa Ana.
-As of 2020, the price cannot be more than $499,000.
+The house being purchased must be a new or existing house or condo in Santa Ana and meet a specified purchase price.

 The Riverside Down Payment Assistance Program is funded by the CalHome Grant, which is offered by California’s Department of Housing and Community Development.
 Eligible applicants can receive up to $50,000 (or 25% of the purchase price – whichever is the lesser amount).
 This is a deferred-payment interest-free loan with a term of 30 years.